Autisticestradioluser/Build-CachyOS-Kernel-On-Ubuntu/README.md

 # Linux Kernel Builder for Ubuntu with CachyOS Patches (Work in Progress)

 > ⚠️ **WARNING**: This is an experimental script under active development.
 It may contain bugs, incomplete functionality, or unstable behavior.
-Use at your own risk..
+Use at your own risk.
 ONLY REPORT ISSUES TO THIS REPOSITORY.

 ---